 Text similarity / cheat sheet

-When to use this cheat sheet
+Use this cheat sheet

-Use if your project aims to find similar pieces of text.
+If your project aims to find similar pieces of text.

 What is text similarity?

 Text similarity is a way to quantify how similar 2 pieces of text are.

 You do this by converting each piece of text in your dataset to vectors with a deep learning model.
 These vectors are saved to an index.